Jamakura/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is with the return function.
+I can tell because it is a function weithin a function within a function that calls on information outsife of itself.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+It will call the name defined by the function personalDice. if the name or string declared is changed in personalDice that would change what is called by the second.

 c.
 What is the lexical scope of `newRoll`?

+it is of a functional scope and can only be used within the function.

 ### Task 3 - Stretch Goals